Madhur6234/911-Calls---Data-Capstone-Project/README.md

 # 911-Calls---Data-Capstone-Project

-For this capstone project we will be analyzing some 911 call data from [Kaggle](https://www.kaggle.com/mchirico/montcoalert).
+The purpose of this project is to analyze and visualize some 911 call data from [Kaggle](https://www.kaggle.com/mchirico/montcoalert).

+Libraries used:
+*For processing data:
+    *numpy
+    *pandas
+*For visualizing data:
+    *matplotlib
+    *seaborn

 The data contains the following fields:
 * lat : String variable, Latitude
 * lng: String variable, Longitude
 * desc: String variable, Description of the Emergency Call